Boxing stance. Fighting stances Classic boxing stance

 4. Reliability and mobility.

-With the right boxing stance, the fighter gains power in both hands.
-At the same time, he can arrange an effective defense against enemy counterattacks.
+With a proper boxing stance, a fighter gains power in both hands.
+At the same time, he can organize an effective defense against enemy counterattacks.
 He provides himself with a suitable attacking distance with both hands.
-You won't have to do awkward maneuvers, stretch or lose your balance.
+You won't have to make awkward maneuvers, stretch or lose your balance.

 General principles

-The basics of the stance are a must for all boxers, especially beginners.
-For example, the following video with a boxer's stance was suggested:
+The basics of stance are essential for all boxers, especially beginners.
+For example, the following video with a boxer’s stance was suggested:

-It is important to properly manage the whole body.
-Analysis is being done right position its lower and upper sides.
+It is important to properly guide the whole body.
+Analysis is being done correct position its lower and upper sides.

 Anatomical study of the position of the upper side: